Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

     - Your Listings Active will have details regarding your tools available for rent/purchase.
 Details will include (Tool Name, Type, Description, Cost, Availability, Owner)

-      - Listing details will show either available, or the location of the tool if the tool is currently in use by another registered user
+      - Listing details will show either available, or the location of the tool if the tool is currently in use by another registered user (not available)

-    - Your Listings Inactive will have similar details regarding your tools, but will be highlighted with a red background.
+    - Your Listings (Inactive) will have similar details regarding your tools, but will be highlighted with a red background.
 Details will include (Tool Name, Type, Description, Cost, Availability, Owner)